Formulation of "Human Resource Policy" and Introduction of New Human Resource System

 The Brother Group is promoting the use of digital technology to "transform business models in each business" and "build resilient and sustainable supply chains" as part of "management foundation transformation for a sustainable future," a key theme in its medium-term business strategy, CS B2024.
 Furthermore, in order to "encourage employees to take on challenges," the Brother Group is also strengthening the development of human resources who can lead DX*1.

 The Brother Group's DX strategy consists of three pillars: 1) Business DX (business model transformation in each business), 2) Operational DX (building a robust and sustainable supply chain), and 3) Building DX infrastructure (thorough use of digital technology and human resource development).
 To build the foundation, we are promoting the continuous development of DX human resources throughout the Group.
-The development of DX talent is divided into three levels: "DX Core Human Resources," "Leader of Digital Utilization Promotion," and "All employees."
+The development of DX talent is divided into three levels: "DX Core Human Resources," "Leader of Digital Utilization Promotions," and "All employees."

 BIL is training "DX Core Human Resources" who will lead DX in their respective businesses as experts in digital technology.
 Under this initiative, the sought after human resources are divided into five categories: "business planners," "data analysts," "data architects," "cloud engineers," and "AI engineers," and education is provided based on the curriculum for each category.